superDross/pdVCF/README.md

 # create a VCF object
 sample = VCF("sample.vcf")

-# filter the vcf for variants with a minimum DP & GQ of 50 & 30 respectively across all samples in the VCF
+# filter the vcf for variants with a minimum DP of 50 & GQ of 30 across all samples in the VCF object
 sample.filter_vcf(['DP >= 50', 'GQ >= 30'], op='&', how='all')

 # further filter for variants where any single sample has an allele balance (alt/(alt+ref)) between 0-0.3